 The APM allows you to connect a remote computer through the dial port to an ASCII craft port on another piece of equipment, such as a PABX or channel bank.

-It's 8:30 PM on Monday at our Fresno, CA, USA headquarters.
-It's late in the day, but we promise to start on your quote first thing in the morning.
+It's 1:41 AM on Tuesday at our Fresno, CA, USA headquarters.
+It's early in the morning, but we'll start on your quote as soon as we get into the office.